llmcloud24/de.KCD-Summer-School-2024/Day_3/020-advanced.md

 Naturally, this is not a very convenient way of having a conversation, but it is a substantially more powerful way of programmatically interacting with the model.

+> [!TIP]
-Exercise: inspect the `response` object.
+> As an exercise, inspect the `response` object.
 What does it contain?
+How would
-How would you use it in a real-world application?
+> you use it in a real-world application?

 ## Xinference Models